Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 Another key distinction between panic attacks and anxiety attacks lies in the duration and intensity of the symptoms.
 Panic attacks tend to reach their peak within minutes and then gradually subside, typically lasting no longer than 20 to 30 minutes.
 On the other hand, anxiety attacks can linger for hours or even days, with symptoms that may come and go depending on the level of stress or triggers present.

 Deep breathing helps slow down your heart rate and regulates your body's stress response.
-Take slow, deep breaths in through your nose, filling your lungs completely, and then exhale slowly through your mouth.
+Take slow, deep breaths in through your nose, filling your lungs, and then exhale slowly through your mouth.
 Repeat this process several times until you feel calmer.
+It can be a struggle to concentrate on breathing during times of panic, so try and count your seconds and double the exhale.
+If you treat it like a challenge, you might find it easier to connect with the exercise.

 Grounding yourself.
 Grounding allows you to anchor your focus and attention to the present moment, diverting your mind from the overwhelming thoughts and physical sensations of a panic attack.
 Try naming five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.
 This exercise engages your senses and brings you back to the present reality, providing a sense of stability.

-Incorporating self-help strategies into your daily routine can make a significant difference in managing both anxiety attacks and panic attacks.
 Regular exercise has been shown to reduce anxiety and boost mood by releasing endorphins, the body's natural feel-good chemicals.
-Engaging in activities you enjoy, such as walking, jogging, yoga, or dancing, can effectively alleviate stress and promote a sense of well-being, try our blog "Does exercise really help with anxiety" to learn about how this method of self-care is proven to reduce anxiety and how you can find the right exercise for you.
+Engaging in activities you enjoy, such as walking, jogging, yoga, or dancing, can effectively alleviate stress.

 Practising mindfulness and relaxation techniques can also be immensely beneficial.
 Mindfulness involves paying attention to the present moment without judgment, allowing you to observe your thoughts and emotions without getting caught up in them.
 This practice can help break the cycle of panic and create space for more rational thinking.
 You can try guided meditation, progressive muscle relaxation, or even journaling to cultivate mindfulness and reduce anxiety.